Sentencing: The judge’s decision about punishment

 Discharge, or order to come up for sentence

 - Discharge without conviction – this is the equivalent of being found not guilty (an acquittal).
 The judge can only discharge without conviction if the direct and indirect consequences of a conviction would be out of all proportion to the seriousness of the offence.
-Also, a discharge without conviction can only be given if the particular offence doesn't have a minimum sentence.
-The judge may also order restitution or compensation.
+Also, a discharge without conviction can only be given if the particular offence doesn’t have a minimum sentence.
+The judge may also order restitution (for example giving back stolen property) or compensation (payment to the victim).
+A discharge without conviction means you do not have a criminal record.

 - Order to come up for sentence if called on – If you have been convicted, then instead of imposing a sentence the court may order you to come up for sentence if called on within a period of up to one year.
-(This is sometimes called a “suspended” sentence, or a “good behaviour bond”.)
+This means if you come back to court within that time you could then be sentenced on the earlier charge too.
+This is sometimes called a “suspended” sentence, or a “good behaviour bond”.

 Fines and reparation